FedericoMelgarejo/NodeJS_Challenge_Alkemy_V2/README.md

 # DisneyAPI
-### technical challenge developed in nodejs with express and mysql to alkemy
+### technical challenge developed in nodejs with express and mysql to aplly for alkemy's acceleration
 [pdf]:./Challenge_Backend_Node.pdf
 #### [Challenge][pdf]